Credentialism and degree inflation: Examples

 For instance, in the late 1980s, a bachelor's degree was the standard qualification to enter the profession of physical therapy.
 By the 1990s, a master's degree was expected.
 Today, a doctorate is becoming the norm.

 State requirements that registered nurses must hold bachelor's degrees have also contributed to a nursing shortage.

+Despite the official U.S. unemployment rate staying at a low 4.3 percent through May 2026, many job seekers with advanced degrees are still reportedly having a hard time finding jobs.
+Years of declining job openings and tougher competition are behind this.
+The situation has been made even worse by major workforce cuts in sectors like the federal government, which have only added more candidates to an already crowded field.

 Indications

 A good example of credential inflation is the decline in the value of the US high school diploma since the beginning of the 20th century, when it was held by less than 10 percent of the population.
 At the time, high school diplomas attested to middle-class respectability and for many years even provided access to managerial level jobs.
 In the 21st century, however, a high school diploma often barely qualifies the graduate for menial service work.

 One indicator of credential inflation is the relative decline in the wage differential between those with college degrees and those with only high school diplomas.
 An additional indicator is the gap between the credentials requested by employers in job postings and the qualifications of those already in those occupations.
 A 2014 study in the United States found, for example, that 65% of job postings for executive secretaries and executive assistants now call for a bachelor's degree, but only 19% of those currently employed in these roles have a degree.
 Jobs that were open to high school graduates decades ago now routinely require higher education as well—without an appreciable change in required skills.
 In some cases, such as IT help desk roles, a study found there was little difference in advertised skill requirements between jobs requiring a college degree and those that do not.

-According to the New York Federal Reserve Bank, about one third of all college graduates are underemployed, meaning they're employed below the value of their degrees.
+According to the New York Federal Reserve Bank, about one third of all college graduates are underemployed, meaning they are employed below the value of their degrees.
 That distribution has remained largely unchanged for thirty years, although the chance of being underemployed in a good job has gone down 28.0% for recent hirings, and 20.6% overall.